Hasimasi/ding/Guide-for-Ubuntu.md

     sudo apt-get install software-properties-common -y
     sudo add-apt-repository ppa:fkrull/deadsnakes -y
     sudo add-apt-repository ppa:mc3man/trusty-media -y

+If you're using **Ubuntu 14.04 or below**, use these commands:

+    sudo add-apt-repository ppa:mc3man/trusty-media -y
     sudo add-apt-repository ppa:chris-lea/libsodium -y

-If you're using **Ubuntu 14.04 or below**, use this command:

-    sudo add-apt-repository ppa:mc3man/trusty-media -y

 If you're using **Ubuntu 14.10 or above**, use this command: